WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 9th |*enervation* ^XGE^, *✦ shadow crash*

 #### Psychic Voice
-*1st-level Shadow feature*<br/>
+*1st-level Shadow Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 You can form a telepathic connection between creatures of your choice you can see within 30 feet of you.
 Choose a number of creature you can see (including yourself), up to your proficiency bonus.
 The chosen creatures can speak telepathically with each other as long as they are on the same plane.
 To understand each other, the creatures must speak mentally in a language the other creature knows.

-The telepathic connection last for a number of minutes equal to your priest level, and once used, cannot be used again until you finish a short or long rest, unless you expend a spell slot of 1st level or higher to use it again.
+The telepathic connection last for a number of minutes equal to your Priest level, and once used, cannot be used again until you finish a short or long rest, unless you expend a spell slot of 1st level or higher to use it again.

 #### Mind Sear
-*1st-level Shadow feature*<br/>
+*1st-level Shadow Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

-As a bonus action, you can choose one creature that failed a saving throw from one of your priest spells or abilities this turn.
+As a bonus action, you can choose one creature that failed a saving throw from one of your Priest spells or abilities this turn.
 That creature, and all creatures of your choice within 5 feet of them take 1d6 psychic damage.
 Any charmed or frightened creatures who take this damage takes an additional 1d6 psychic damage.

 You can use this bonus action a number of times equal to your proficiency bonus, and regain all expended uses when you finish a long rest.

 #### Devotion: Shadowform
-*2nd-level Shadow feature*<br/>
+*2nd-level Shadow Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 You can expend one use of Devotion and enshroud your body in shadow energy as a bonus action.
 For one minute, you gain the following effects:
 * You can't cast spells that restore hit points, unless it is one of your Shadow Calling spells.
 * You have advantage on Charisma (Intimidation) and Dexterity (Stealth) checks, but disadvantage on all other Charisma checks.
-* Once per turn, when you hit a creature with an attack, or when a creature fails a saving throw from one of your priest spells, you can invoke primal fear in them.
+* Once per turn, when you hit a creature with an attack, or when a creature fails a saving throw from one of your Priest spells, you can invoke primal fear in them.
 The target must succeed on a Charisma saving throw or become frightened of you for 1 minute.
 The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 Once you use this feature, you can't do so again until you finish a short of long rest, unless you spend two uses of Devotion to use it again.

 #### Dark Thoughts
-*6th-level Shadow feature*<br/>
+*6th-level Shadow Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 Your mind is more riddled with shadowy thoughts.
 You gain resistance to psychic damage, and if you have your Shadowform active, you have advantage on saving throws you make to avoid or end early the charmed or frightened condition on yourself.

 #### Fortress of the Mind
-*6th-level Shadow feature*<br/>
+*6th-level Shadow Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 Your mind is more guarded to outside forces.
 You are immune to any magical effect that would read your thoughts or intentions, such as the *detect thoughts* spell, and Wisdom (Insight) check against you are made with disadvantage.